S&P 500 rebounds with energy shares; Dow dips

 NEW YORK U.S. stocks recovered from early losses on Thursday, with the S&P 500 managing a slight gain as energy prices and oil stocks turned higher and financials lent support.

-The S&P energy index .SPNY rose 0.1 percent, after trading down more than 1 percent earlier.
-Shares of Exxon Mobil (XOM.N), which had been down for much of the session, closed up 0.2 percent.
+The S&P energy index rose 0.1 percent, after trading down more than 1 percent earlier.
+Shares of Exxon Mobil, which had been down for much of the session, closed up 0.2 percent.

 "You've got a fairly good rally back in oil, which has certainly helped some of the stocks tied to that," said Rick Meckler, president of LibertyView Capital Management in Jersey City, New Jersey.